About

 • Bimini hardtop of sandwich construction mounted on white lacquered aluminum arch

-• Cockpit lighting with dimmer
+• Cockpit LED lighting with dimmer

 • Masthead tricolour navigation light, with strobe